Bloodfist VII: Manhunt

 Bloodfist VII: Manhunt is a 1995 American action film directed by Jonathan Winfrey and starring Don Wilson, Jillian McWhirter, Jonathan Penner, and Steven Williams.
 It was written by Brendan Broderick and Rob Kerchner.
+A sequel to Bloodfist VI: Ground Zero (1995), it is the seventh installment in the Bloodfist film series.

 Plot summary

 Jim Trudell is a man pursued.
 Branded a cop-killer, he must fight simply to stay alive and to clear his name.
 With the help of the policemen who framed him.